TensorBFS/TensorInference.jl/paper/paper.md

 networks.
 By harnessing the best of both worlds, `TensorInference.jl` aims to enhance the performance of probabilistic inference, thereby expanding the tractability spectrum of exact inference for more complex, real-world models.

-`TensorInference.jl` succeeds `JunctionTrees.jl` [@roa2022partial;
-@roa2023scaling], a Julia package implementing the Junction Tree Algorithm (JTA) [@lauritzen1988local; @jensen1990bayesian].
-While the latter employs tensor-based technology to optimize the computation of individual sum-product messages within the JTA context, `TensorInference.jl` takes a different route.
-It adopts a holistic tensor network approach, which opens new doors for optimization opportunities, and significantly reduces the algorithm's complexity compared to the JTA.

 # Usage example